dylan-teehan-skc/Saoirse/README.md

 ## Overview
 ![image](https://github.com/user-attachments/assets/a401ea64-2038-49b1-b63c-a72b69f23e25)

 Saoirse is an agent pipeline and multi agent system editor with a graphical user interface.
-It allows users to create, visualize, and execute workflows composed of AI agents.
+It allows users to create, visualise, and execute workflows composed of AI agents.
 The system uses a dynamic LLM (Language Model) wrapper, supporting various AI models, and includes a tool handling system for extended functionality.

 ## Features